dave3vans/DreamControl/README.md

  - Standard transport controls: Play, Stop, Click, Record, Return, Loop, Backwards, Forwards.
 These can be assigned using the plugin, e.g. to DAW macros
  - Three 15x RGB LED level meters, that can show True Peak or LUFS (EBU R128 / ITU 1770 standard), or a combination (e.g. True Peak + LUFS Momentary)
  - Two different True Peak dB scales, two different LUFS scales (absolute and relative)
- - 128x64 pixel OLED display, showing various meter values - LUFS Integrated in large numbers, and smaller numbers showing True Peak Max L/R, LUFS Momentary Max, LUFS Target (can be set using plugin)
+ - 128x64 pixel OLED display, showing various meter values: LUFS Integrated in large numbers, and smaller numbers showing True Peak Max L/R, LUFS Momentary Max, LUFS Target (can be set using plugin)
 - Monitor Level Knob can also be set to 'MIDI modulator mode' by pressing VOL/MOD, so instead of changing monitor level it can output MIDI CC messages
 ## Background
 When writing, mixing and mastering, I often switch between what I'm working on and reference material, and switch between several sets of speakers.
 I also want to hear the mix in mono, hear the side band solo'd, and also individual frequency bands.
 I also want easily readable True Peak and LUFS meters, and a physical motorised fader and related channel strip and transport controls.

-And I don't want to have to look at a touchscreen or regular display to do this, leaving those free for other tasks.
+And I want these controls to be tactile, physical controls.
+And I don't want to have to look at a touchscreen or regular display to do any of this.

+So the DreamControl was born!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTU4NzA0MSwzNDYyOTE0NywtMTc4OT
+eyJoaXN0b3J5IjpbMTE5NDY0MTc1OSwzNDYyOTE0NywtMTc4OT
 g0ODAzNywzNTc1MTc3MDYsLTE1MjAwNjM3XX0=
 -->